 If you enable the new version of Microservices Governance for your applications in the MSE console, you do not need to take note of this issue.

 Advanced settings for the graceful start and shutdown solution are provided in the old version of Microservices Governance in the MSE console.
-However, the advanced settings involve a multitude of microservices concepts.
-For ease of use, the advanced settings are hidden in the new version of Microservices Governance.
+However, the advanced settings involve numerous microservices concepts and are hidden in the new version of Microservices Governance for ease of use.
 In the old version of Microservices Governance, the advanced settings involve the following features:

 When a consumer calls a service, the consumer selects a provider of the service.
 If low-traffic service prefetching is enabled for providers, Microservices Governance optimizes the provider selection process.
 When a consumer selects a provider, the weight of each provider is calculated as a percentage value (0% to 100%).
 The consumer preferentially selects and calls a provider that has a high weight.
 If low-traffic service prefetching is enabled for a provider, when the provider starts, the weight of the provider calculated by the consumer is low, and the consumer calls the prefetched nodes with a low probability.
 The calculated weight gradually increases over time and finally reaches 100%.
 When the calculated weight reaches 100%, the prefetching is complete, and the prefetched nodes can receive traffic as normal nodes.
 The provider includes its startup time in the metadata of the service registration information.
 The consumer calculates the weight of the provider based on the startup time.
 This process requires that Microservices Governance is enabled for both consumers and providers.

-• To trigger low-traffic prefetching, you must make sure that service registration is complete.
-If the prefetching start event is reported before the service registration event in the MSE console, the application triggers low-traffic prefetching but has not finished service registration.
-You can resolve this issue by following the instructions in Why are prefetching events of my application reported before service registration events?
+To trigger low-traffic prefetching, you must make sure that service registration is complete.
+If you find that your application has started low-traffic prefetching but has not yet completed service registration (that is, you observe in the console that the prefetching start event appears before the service registration event), you can refer to Why are prefetching events of my application reported before service registration events? to resolve this issue.

 Why is the prefetching data trend in the curve of the line chart not as expected?
 How do I resolve this issue?

-Before you read this answer, we recommend that you learn about the principles of low-traffic service prefetching.
+Before you read this question, we recommend that you learn about the principles of low-traffic service prefetching.

 The following line chart shows an example of the QPS curve for low-traffic service prefetching in normal cases.